By

 The opioid withdrawal timeline depends on whether you have been using short-acting or long-acting opioids.
 Short-acting opioids include heroin, fentanyl, and immediate-release prescription pain medications.
 Long-acting opioids include extended-release formulations and methadone.

-Withdrawal from short-acting opioids typically begins 6 to 12 hours after your last dose.
+Withdrawal from short-acting opioids typically begins 8 to 24 hours after your last dose (WHO withdrawal management guidelines).
 You might first notice cravings around the time you would normally take your next dose.
-Early symptoms include anxiety, restlessness, muscle aches, increased tearing, sweating, yawning, runny nose, and difficulty sleeping.
+Early symptoms include agitation, anxiety, restlessness, muscle aches, increased tearing, sweating, yawning, runny nose, and difficulty sleeping (MedlinePlus).
 Many people describe these initial symptoms as feeling like the onset of a bad flu.

 During this early phase, you may still manage symptoms through distraction and support from loved ones.
 However, symptoms progressively worsen over the next several hours.
 This is when professional medical support becomes particularly valuable as medications can be introduced to ease discomfort before symptoms become severe.